loopbackio/loopback.io/pages/en/lb2/Model-definition-JSON-file.md

 The composite ID is (productId, locationId) for an inventory model.

-{% include important.html content="

-Composite IDs are not currently supported as query parameters in REST APIs.
+{% include important.html content="Composite IDs are not currently supported as query parameters in REST APIs." %}

-" %}

 ### Data mapping properties